 EFF in the News

 "That's not something I want my computer telling me.
-It's creepy," said Kurt Opsahl, senior staff attorney for the Electronic Frontier Foundation, a nonprofit digital rights advocacy organization located in San Francisco.
+It's creepy," said Kurt Opshal, senior staff attorney for the Electronic Frontier Foundation, a nonprofit digital rights advocacy organization based in San Francisco.

 New tactic in mass file-sharing lawsuit: just insult the EFF: When the EFF tried to intervene yesterday in a mass file-sharing lawsuit, the plaintiffs called the group "radical" and "quasi-anarchist."
 What they didn't do was address the EFF's arguments.